Zaneris/luarite/README.md

 - Host e2e tests live in `host/tests` and catch regressions (no‑flicker, persistence, precedence).

 ## Notes
-- POC focused on secure, deterministic scripting.
+- Focused on secure, deterministic scripting.
 Record/replay and richer metrics available; features are evolving.